 Learn more about our faculty’s clinical research:

-- Ida Fox, MD, researches various topics within nerve, spine, and spinal cord surgery.
+- Ida Fox, MD, researches various topics within restoring hand function in spinal cord injury.

 - Susan Mackinnon, MD, researches nerve injury and nerve surgery.